 Written in collaboration with Manisha Dhalani

-As a health advisor, it’s not only imperative for me to inform my clients about the ideal health protection plans.
+As a healthcare advisor, it’s not only imperative for me to inform my clients about the ideal health protection plans.
 I also need to constantly highlight the need to focus on their family and mental health.

 Imagine this – you work hard to secure your insurance policies, get enough hospitalization and medical coverage, only to end up sick in the hospital bed.
 You don’t allocate time for yourself or your loved ones.
 There is no self-care involved, just rigorous amounts of work and stress.